CIXUniSaarland/SummerSchool2022/INSTALLATION.md

 This document informs you on how to run the Jupyter Notebooks within this repository.
 We offer two ways to do so.
 You can either run the projects on your machine or online with Binder.

-## How to run the Notebooks on your machine
+## How to install Jupyter Notebook and session material on your machine

 1. Download and install Anaconda: https://www.anaconda.com/